juanescorreap/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 It's purpose is to help the student understand:

-How to use linked lists
+How to use linked lists<br />
-Start to look for the right source of information without too much help
+Start to look for the right source of information without too much help<br />